shawnthompson/gc-da11yn.github.io/src/pages/en/additional-resources-on-accessible-meetings-and-events.md

 title: Additional resources on accessible meetings and events
 description: For more information on accessible meetings and events, you can consult this list of links.
 role:
-  - author
+  - contentAuthoring
-  - designer
+  - uxDesign
-  - administration
+  - projectManagement
 internalLinks: true
 toggle: ressources-additionnelles-sur-les-reunions-et-evenements-accessibles
 ---